Skip to main content

 News

-CCS is delighted to welcome 5 new faculty members!
-Starting in Fall 2022, we are joined by: Dr. Sravana Borkataky-Varma (Instructional Assistant Professor, Religious Studies), Dr. Dinah Hannaford (Associate Professor, Anthropology), Dr. Marwa Ghazali (Assistant Professor, Anthropology), and Dr. Ivan Small (Associate Professor, Anthropology).
+CCS is delighted to welcome 3 new faculty members!
+Starting in Fall 2023, we are joined by: Dr. Sravana Borkataky-Varma (Instructional Assistant Professor, Religious Studies), Dr. Arlen Chase (Professor, Anthropology), and Dr. Erin Routon (Assistant Professor, Anthropology).

 Dr. Nicholas De Genova was recognized on Stanford University's prestigious list of the Top 2% of the worlds most influential academic researchers in all fields of study.
 CCS is proud to congratulate him for this extraordinary achievement.